 Failure to comply with New Hampshire state law or the policies of Rivier University may result in a range of penalties including referral to a treatment program, loss of on-campus housing privileges, suspension, expulsion, termination of employment, and/or prosecution by the State of New Hampshire.

 Nonstudents who violate this policy may be subject to being banned from campus property and/or prosecution by the State of New Hampshire.

-Entry into University Premises Including Residence Hall Rooms

-University authorities reserve the right to enter all campus premises on a regular basis.
-A student's residential room is considered private, and representatives of the University will ordinarily enter only after knocking on the door.
-They will enter to: (a) attend to maintenance needs or complete ongoing projects; (b) assist in any emergency; (c) retain or re-establish peace and order; (d) recover or prevent the destruction of University property; (e) perform health and safety inspections; or (g) investigate alleged violations of federal, state, municipal laws or University policies, rules or regulations.
+Entry into University Premises Including Residence Hall Rooms projects; (b) assist in any emergency; (c) retain or re-establish peace and order; (d) recover or prevent the destruction of University property; (e) perform health and safety inspections; or (g) investigate alleged violations of federal, state, municipal laws or University policies, rules or regulations.
 University representatives retain the authority to conduct searches of rooms regardless of the permission of the residents of the room.
 When rooms are entered for the above stated reasons, the resident's right to privacy will be maintained to the extent appropriate under the circumstances as determined by the University representatives, consistent with University protocol.